Sunday 7 July 2017

 it’s banks recently built concrete walks.

-I imagine in years to come, once trees have matured, it’ll be more forgiving but, beside this mad dog, there weren’t many people venturing along it today.
+I imagine in years to come, once trees have matured, it’ll be more forgiving but, beside this mad dog, there weren’t many people venturing along it in the sun today.

 I dropped off into the palace garden for some respite,